tansudasli/kernel/README.md

 # c-sandbox

-core C concepts and embedded C concepts
+core C and embedded C concepts

 ## Notes

+- `ansic` can be opened by idea, vscode or clion.
+It uses `gcc` or `clang` cmd line compilation.
 - `embedded-c` is an STM32CubeIDE (eclipse project).
 So edit with this IDE.